AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXPathBuilder/PathPartBeginInName.md

 CAEXPathBuilder.PathPartBeginInName Field
 =========================================
-AutomationML 2.1 APIThe escaped [PathPartBegin][1], used in an object name, if it contains this character
+The escaped [PathPartBegin][1], used in an object name, if it contains this character

   **Namespace:**  [Aml.Engine.CAEX.Extensions][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)